anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 - **share** these workflows so others can use their outputs?
 - **monitor** these workflows separately?

 We'll need to break down our end-to-end ML pipeline into in it's constituent DataOps and MLOps pipelines that be orchestrated and scaled as needed.
-There are several tools that can help us create these pipelines and orchestrate our workflows such as [Airflow](http://airflow.apache.org/){:target="_blank"}, [Luigi](https://luigi.readthedocs.io/en/stable/){:target="_blank"} and even some ML focused options such as [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"} and [Dagster](https://dagster.io/){:target="_blank"}.
+There are several tools that can help us create these pipelines and orchestrate our workflows such as [Airflow](http://airflow.apache.org/){:target="_blank"}, [Luigi](https://luigi.readthedocs.io/en/stable/){:target="_blank"} and even some ML focused options such as [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"}, [Vertex pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction){:target="_blank"}, etc..
 We'll be creating our pipelines using AirFlow because of it's:

 - wide adoption in industry and open source
 - Python based software development kit (SDK)